 Tasks are related to these other areas of TeamSupport:

-- Associations can be made for the following areas: Tickets, Customers, Contacts, Products, Users, and Groups.
+- Associations can be made for the following areas: Tickets, Customers, Contacts, Products, Users, Customer Activities, and Groups.
 See below for more information on Associations.

 - Email Templates: There are several Email Templates that work with Tasks.
 These include templates for Task reminders, if someone else updates your Task, if someone else assigns you a Task, if someone else completes your Task, and when someone takes ownership of your Task.